August 1973 Popular Electronics

 published October 1954 - April 1985.
 All copyrights are hereby acknowledged.

+Ford.
 Someone, somewhere, is right now researching and writing yet another

 et al, are usually included in books featuring a collection of people who have achieved

-in similar fields.
-Accordingly, most of us know little, if anything, about their upbringings
+notoriety in similar fields.
+Accordingly, most of us know little, if anything, about

-or what led to their claims to fame.
-Here is a brief insight into just those aspects of the
+their upbringings or what led to their claims to fame.
+Here from a 1973 issue of

 In case you are interested: "Michael Faraday: Father of Electronics," "Volta: Science and Culture in the Age of Enlightenment," "Georg Simon Ohm," "